-It’s important that my Chemist is aware of the details of my prescription too and if they cannot get hold of the oestrogen I need quickly, I can then work with my GP to get what I need as soon as possible.
+It’s important that my chemist is aware of the details of my prescription too.
+If they cannot get hold of the Oestrogen I need quickly, I can then work with my GP to get what I need as soon as possible.
 I always order my hormones early because I don’t need to be faced with any possible delay in accessing the treatment that I need.

 Things at one time got so bad that I did nearly commit suicide by jumping off the top (24th) floor of my flats but something made me stop myself from jumping.
 Afterwards I found out about a women’s support group at LGBT Foundation which helped me as to be without support now would just be unthinkable.

 There needs to be a greater awareness of support services and I would like to see more trans advocates at GP surgeries.
 I feel safe where I live because people have gotten to know me and I have my GP to thank for writing a letter in support of me getting the accommodation I’m in now.

 - Rachel, Trafford